 School of Adult & Graduate Studies

-- Gain the training needed to enter directly into a career in law enforcement, other criminal justice professions, or graduate school upon graduation.
+- Develop the skills in critical-thinking, problem-solving and conflict resolution needed to enter directly into a career in criminal justice or advance your current career in criminal justice.

 When are the start dates for the Criminal Justice degree program?

 Please see the admissions page for specific enrollment and start dates.

 How long does it take to complete the Criminal Justice degree?

 A Bachelor’s Degree is 120 credit hours and can take one to four years to complete depending upon the amount of credits you transfer in.

 How much does the Criminal Justice degree program cost?

 The cost is $425 per credit hour plus a $225 student fee per semester.
 In addition, there are multiple college and government financial aid programs available to help mitigate the cost of your education.
 You can learn more about your financial aid options.

 What is the length of the online Criminal Justice Degree courses?